Bob Dole: Early political career

 Dole ran for office for the first time in 1950 and was elected to the Kansas House of Representatives, serving a two-year term.
 During his term he served on the following committees: Assessment and Taxation, Gas and Oil, and Military Affairs and Soldiers Compensation.
-He became the County Attorney of Russell County in 1953.
+He became the county attorney for Russell County in 1953.
 Dole was elected to the United States House of Representatives from Kansas's 6th congressional district in 1960.
 After his first term, Kansas lost a congressional district, and most of Dole's district was merged with the neighboring 2nd district to form a new 1st district, encompassing much of central and western Kansas.
 Dole was elected from this merged district in 1962 and was re-elected two more times.

 During his tenure in the House, Dole voted in favor of both the Civil Rights Act of 1964 and the Civil Rights Act of 1968, as well as the Twenty-fourth Amendment to the U.S. Constitution and the Voting Rights Act of 1965.